-- Submission of an application for which a letter of invitation was not received. - Project Narrative exceeds page limit.
+- Submission of an application for which a letter of invitation was not received. •

+- Project Narrative exceeds page limit.

-- Project Narrative is missing. - Budget is missing. - Research Level 1/New Investigator applications: Attachment 9, New Investigator PI Eligibility Form, is missing. - For applications recruiting human subjects: - Attachment 10, Human Subject Recruitment and Safety Procedures, is missing. - Attachment 11, Data Management, is missing. - Submission of the same research project to different Funding Opportunities within the same program and fiscal year.
+- Project Narrative is missing.

+- Budget is missing.

+- ٠ For Funding Level 1/New Investigator applications:

+- Attachment 9, New Investigator PI Eligibility Form is missing. - For applications including animal studies: - Attachment 10, Animal Research Plan, is missing. - For applications recruiting human subjects: - Attachment 11, Human Subject Recruitment and Safety Procedures, is missing. - Attachment 12, Data Management, is missing.